 Cornus 'Midwinter Fire' is a dwarf variety dogwood and does best in rich, slightly damp soil in full sun for the best colour.
 Plant en masse, as an informal hedge and underplant with snowdrops.
 Coppicing hard in early spring ensures good coloured stems.

-Hellebores prefer a sheltered position in semi-shade such as underplanting deciduous trees.
-They tolerate most soils but do best in rich, moist, free-draining soil or in raised beds so you can admire the nodding flowers more easily.
+Hellebores prefer a sheltered position in semi-shade; they do well planted under deciduous trees.
+They tolerate most soils, but do best in rich, moist, free-draining soil or in raised beds so you can admire the nodding flowers more easily.

 11. Hamamelis (Witch Hazel)

 Hamamelis (Witch Hazel) are deciduous shrubs with spider-like velvety flowers in golds, oranges and reds, which last around five weeks and can withstand frost.
 Plant them where you can get close to enjoy the scent.
-Grow best in neutral to slightly acid free-draining soil in an open, sunny position.
+Witch hazel grows best in neutral to slightly acid free-draining soil in an open, sunny position.

 12. Skimmia Japonica 'Fragrans'

 Skimmia Japonica 'Fragrans' is a compact evergreen shrub that is ideal for containers or a shady spot such as a woodland bed or border.
 They need fertile, moist, well-drained humus-rich soil.
-Easy care and little pruning.
+These plants are easy to care for and require little pruning.
 Attractive buds open to flowers in early spring.